wmeints/effective-llm-applications/manuscript/07-retrieval-augmented-generation.md

 ### Using the vector store as a tool

-Applying the RAG pattern in a chat solution follows many of the same steps involved in implementing it with a prompt, so I'm not going to repeat all the steps.
+Applying the RAG pattern in a chat solution follows many of the same steps involved in implementing it with a prompt, so let me focus on the steps that are different from a prompt-based RAG implementation.

 The major difference is that in the context of a chatbot, you'll want to connect the retrieval component as a tool for the LLM.
 This way, you let the LLM decide if it's necessary to look up information needed to generate a proper response.